Quality Payments – FAQs

 To amend your email address held by NHS 111 for your pharmacy, please contact your local NHS England team or local DoS lead.

 Q. Are there any resources available to support the referral of suitable patients to an appropriate healthcare professional for an asthma review?

 Yes.
 Further information on this quality criterion and support materials to help contractors implement the requirement are available on the Quality Payments – Over use of asthma treatments page.

-Q. Will there be a national template form for the referral of patients with asthma that contractors can use?
+Q. Will there be a national template form for recording the referral of patients with asthma that contractors can use?

-No. There will not be a national template form; however, PSNC produced a template data collection form which pharmacy teams can choose to use.
+No. There will not be a national template form; however, PSNC has produced a template data collection form which pharmacy teams can choose to use.

 There is not a specified number of people with asthma that need to be referred to meet the quality criterion.

 Q. If a contractor has not been able to identify any suitable patients with asthma, do they still meet the criterion?